 While Suzhou’s beguiling landscape is a living example of the city’s history, culture and heritage, some of Suzhou’s most significant relics remain behind closed doors.
 From ancient artifacts to modern architecture, and from Kunqu opera to fine-spun silks, uncover the wonder that makes Suzhou a treasured destination.
+Visit also the Top 10 Attractions for more Things to Do.

 History and Culture

 Just around the corner from the Suzhou Museum is the Suzhou Garden Museum.
 Located inside Humble Administrator’s Garden in the Gusu District, discover the reasoning, history, techniques and styles behind Suzhou’s abounding classical garden culture.
 The Suzhou Arts & Crafts Museum, housed in the historic Shangzhi Tang building dating back to the Qing dynasty, boasts an impressive assortment of modern art and crafts created by skilled Suzhou artisans.
 From delicately carved jade to sinuous Ming-style furniture, the collection is both brilliant and diverse.
 Stop into the gift shop and bring a piece of handcrafted Suzhou home with you.
+For those looking for history and traditional Chinese folk art, we recommend a visit to the Six Arts Museum.

 Along a maze of tapered roads is the Kunqu Opera Museum, dedicated to the area’s distinct style of opera.
 The antique theater houses a collection of musical instruments, costumes and photos to help tell the story of Kunqu — believed to be the ancestor of all forms of opera.
 Adjacent to the opera museum is the Pingtan Museum, a place to learn, listen and watch this ancient form of storytelling.
 Don’t miss an elegant performance sung in the traditional Suzhou dialect — shows happen daily at 1:30 p.m.